The Learned Youth Programme Year 1 2022

-The purpose of the course over the two years is to give the students a firm understanding of Islam, a strong Islamic moral and spiritual outlook, and an appreciation for the Islamic sciences to serve as a foundation for further advanced learning.
-So it includes, Arabic language, Qur’anic sciences, hadith sciences, and some tafsir among other things, and Shaykh Shams will personally mentor the students with periodic assistance from others who the students will benefit from.
+The purpose of this programme over the two years is to give the students a firm understanding of Islam, a strong Islamic moral and spiritual outlook, and an appreciation for the Islamic sciences to serve as a foundation for further advanced learning.
+So it includes, Arabic language, a brief introduction to Qur’anic sciences, and hadith sciences, and some tafsir among other things, and Shaykh Shams will personally mentor the students, with periodic assistance from others who the students will benefit from.

 In year one, the focus is on building an Islamic foundation for the students by studying the foundations of iman, and the pillars of Islam in detail with a special emphasis on spirituality and character development.

 So the programme is multi-disciplinary, and is therefore made up of a number of smaller courses of varying length and depth.
 Shaykh Shams takes a blended approach: so some courses will be entirely on-demand with pre-recorded content and online assessments, some are a mixture of live and on-demand, and others are live only.
 This will depend upon the subject and nature of the content.
 See the content breakdown below.

 The programme began in 2020 when shaykh Shams decided to personally teach all the teenagers in his family so that he could be confident that they have the right Islamic knowledge.
 To make it formal, he opened it up to the children of other like-minded parents, and the LYP was born.
 Two years on, and the first group of students have completed their second year.
 As hoped, some are continuing higher Islamic studies while others proceed to college and university life with a strong foundation in their deen, and a permanent mentor in Shaykh Shams.